qjhart/ucdi/README.md

-# debian-openjdk-python3
+# Base Images

-Base Debian Image with openjdk and python3
+These are a set of images from a common base: